demqa/AlphaBlending/README.md

 # This is Alpha Blending, that I advanced with SSE

-Now I want to tell you about my results with optimisation of Alpha Blending process:
+There are my results of measuring Alpha Blending time with different optimisations:

 | Optimisation Flags | SSE   | Time In Microseconds for 100 times |
 | :----------------: | :---: | :--------------------------------- |